cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 # Update cozy-stack

-Applications inside your cozy are automatically updated, however, cozy-stack application running on your server must be updated from time to time (once every 3 month is a good compromise between too much and too few).
+Applications inside your Cozy are automatically updated, however, cozy-stack application running on your server must be updated from time to time (once every 3 month is a good compromise between too much and too few).
 Here is how to upgrade cozy-stack:

 Update source code: